Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Restless Multi-armed Bandit and Index Policy

 \subsection{Whittle Index Policy and Indexability}

 Whittle index policy computes an index for each belief state $\omega_i$ of a bandit $i$.
-At the beginning of each slot, the policy activates the bandit whose current index is the largest.
+At the beginning of each slot, the policy activates the $m$ bandits with the largest $m$ indices.
 The Whittle index of a bandit $i$ only depends on the parameters $p_i$ and $q_i$ associated with the bandit, and it is obtained by considering the single-bandit problem of \eqref{Pro:singlebandit}.

 For any fixed service charge $\lambda$, the optimal policy of problem $J_i$ partitions the belief state space into a passive set $E_0^i$ and an active set $E_1^i$, where, respectively, the optimal action is $u_i=0$ (passive) and $u_i=1$ (active).
 For definiteness, if it is equally optimal to take the two actions in a belief state $\omega_i$, we will let $\omega_i \in E_0^i$.
 That is, the bandit will take passive action in this belief state.
 Note that $E_0^i$ and $E_1^i$ would vary with $\lambda$, we thus use $E_0^i(\lambda)$ and $E_1^i(\lambda)$ to denote the passive and active sets with service charge $\lambda$.
 We now introduce the definition of indexability.